 A rare migrant into Wisconsin, this species may reproduce in Wisconsin if it arrives early enough in the year.
 Its host plants are various legumes including sennas and partridge pea.

-Recent Cloudless Sulphur Sightings
+Late Cloudless Sulphur Sightings

 Ocracoke Island, Hyde Co., NC.
 March 26, 2007.